 Hello – I’m Karen Inglis.

-I live in London, UK, and I’m a self-published children’s author with well over 14,500 sales across my titles as at May 2018, as well as over 550 book app sales.
+I live in London, UK, and I’m a self-published children’s author with well over 15,000 sales across my titles , as well as over 550 book app sales.
 My first children’s book The Secret Lake, a time travel mystery adventure for 8-11 year-olds, came out in September 2011 and is an Amazon UK bestseller as at June 2018 (whole of store).
 It continues to be a firm favourite at school visits and was considered by CBBC for adaption a couple of years ago :-).
 A year after The Secret Lake came Eeek!
 The Runaway Alien , a fast-paced black and white illustrated novel for ages 7-10, about a soccer-mad alien who runs away to Earth during the World Cup.
 Eeek! was singled out early on by reading charities, teachers, librarians and book reviewers as great for boys and reluctant readers in particular, and has been used in the Get London Reading Campaign.

 This ‘info blog’ gives an overview of the process I went through to get my books to market on a modest budget – and I hope it will be of use for anyone considering self-publishing fiction (or indeed non-fiction) using the ‘DIY’ method rather than a third party.